kkocdko/kblog/source/posts/20240916-1747 Summary of window state restore on desktop.md

 ## Restore?

+If your app is generic, it's usually recommended to store and restore the window state.
 If your application is something like Game Launcher and Login Dialog, etc. which is a fixed size, then it's recommended to be placed in the center.
-If your app is more generic, it's usually recommended to store and restore the window state.

 ## Restore what?